Amor Towles

-Amor Towles (born 1964) is an American novelist.
-He is best known for his bestselling novels Rules of Civility (2011), A Gentleman in Moscow (2016), and The Lincoln Highway (2021).
+Amor Towles (born 1964) is an American novelist known for his bestselling novels Rules of Civility (2011), A Gentleman in Moscow (2016), and The Lincoln Highway (2021).
 Towles began writing following a career in investment banking.

 Early life and education

 Towles was born and raised in Boston, to Stokley Porter Towles, an investment banker at Brown Brothers Harriman and a philanthropist, and Holly Hollingsworth.
 His parents later divorced.
 He has a brother, Stokley Jr.; a sister, Kimbrough; and two stepbrothers.
 When Towles was 10 years old, he threw a bottle with a message into the Atlantic Ocean.
 Several weeks later, he received a letter from Harrison Salisbury, then managing editor of The New York Times, who had found the bottle.
 Towles and Salisbury corresponded for many years afterward.

-He graduated from Yale College and received a Master of Arts degree in English from Stanford University, where he was a Scowcroft Fellow.
-The thesis for his M.A. titled Temptations of Pleasure was published in The Paris Review in 1989.
+Towles graduated from Yale University in 1987 with a Bachelor of Arts in English literature.
+He then attended Stanford University as a Scowcroft Fellow, receiving a Master of Arts in English in 1989.
+His M.A. thesis, entitled Temptations of Pleasure, was published in The Paris Review.

 Career

-After graduating from Yale University, Towles was set to teach in China on a two-year fellowship from the Yale China Association.
+After graduating from Yale, Towles was set to teach in China on a two-year fellowship from the Yale China Association.
 However, this was abruptly canceled due to the Tiananmen Square crackdown in 1989.
+He moved to New York City in 1989 intending to work a service job while pursuing writing on the side, but he "quickly noticed that all his friends who were waiting tables and pursuing art on the side looked just as tired as the office drones they were serving.
+So he joined an investment firm instead and took seven years off from writing."
 From 1991 to 2012, he worked as an investment manager and director of research at Select Equity Group in New York.

 When Towles was a young man, he credited Peter Matthiessen, nature writer, novelist, and one of the founders of The Paris Review, as the primary inspiration for writing novels.
 Towles' first novel, Rules of Civility, was successful beyond his expectations.

 His second novel, A Gentleman in Moscow, which was on the New York Times hardcover bestseller list for 59 weeks, was a finalist for the 2016 Kirkus Prize for Fiction.
 It was also longlisted for the 2018 International Dublin Literary Award.
 A television adaptation starring Ewan McGregor was released on Paramount+ in March 2024.

 Towles' third novel, The Lincoln Highway, was published on October 5, 2021.
 It was chosen by Amazon as the best book of 2021.
 As of May 15, 2022, it had been on the New York Times hardcover fiction bestseller list for 30 weeks.
 In April 2024, Towles released a book of short fiction titled Table for Two.